DrYogurt/Aero-Design-Team-Gamma/reports_presentations/week_01/report.md

 ## Trade Studies

 We aim to begin conducting the following trade studies:

 - Cabin and Seat configuration
 - Cruise thrust requirements
 - Takeoff/Landing thrust requirements
 - Alternative fuselage designs (double fuselage, flying wing, double decker, etc.)
 - Wing geometry
 - Fuel Efficiencies
+- Refine W/S and L/D to be more in line with mission parameters